Godfrey Kneller: Personal life

 He married a widow, Susanna Grave, on 23 January 1704 at St Bride's Church, London.
 She was the daughter of the Reverend John Cawley, Archdeacon of Lincoln and Rector of Henley-on-Thames, and the granddaughter of regicide William Cawley.
 The couple had no children.

 Death

-Kneller died of fever in 1723 at Great Queen Street and his remains were interred at Twickenham.
-He had been a churchwarden at St Mary's, Twickenham, when the 14th-century nave collapsed in 1713 and was active in the plans for the church's reconstruction by John James.
+Kneller died the night of 19 October 1723 at Great Queen Street having suffered a year and five months from fever.
+Following a grand funeral, his remains were ultimately interred at St Mary's Church,Twickenham.
+He had been a churchwarden at St Mary's when the 14th-century nave collapsed in 1713 and was active in the plans for the church's reconstruction by John James.
 His widow was buried at Twickenham on 11 December 1729.

+Alexander Pope, some years after Kneller's death in 1731, wrote in a touching letter that 'Sir Godfrey Kneller call'd imploying the pencil [paint-brush], the prayer of the painter, and affirm'd it to be his proper way of serving God, by the talent he gave him'.